Roux-en-Y Gastric Bypass Surgery

 The stomach is divided into a small upper pouch and a large lower pouch using surgical staplers which provide a seal between the two sections.
 A piece of the small bowel (jejunum) is then joined to the small stomach pouch bypassing the lower part of the stomach and the upper portion of the small bowel (duodenum).

 The upper pouch is small so fills up quickly.
 The patient feels full and is unable to eat large volumes of food.
-The digested food then passes directly to the middle part of the small intestine and through the rest of the digestive system.
+The consumed food then passes directly to the middle part of the small intestine and through the rest of the digestive system.
 As the digestive system has effectively been made shorter, absorption of nutrients and calories is reduced.

 - More rapid initial weight loss compared to restrictive only procedures